ryantroll/Hirely-MVP/README.md

 The above objects used to notify controllars and modify the views accordingly only the true securiyt check and login session managment is handled by Firebase SDK so far.
-AuthService as angular service singelton object will provide the currentUser and currentUserID properties
+AuthService as angular service singelton object will provide the currentUser and currentUserID properties Header controler "app/layout/headerCtrl.js" has the code that register $rootScope listener for ShowRegister, ShowLogin, ShowForgotPassword events, the above event will be emited from differnet places to show the right form

 Code Location:
 User Registration in www/app/account/registerCtrl.js